MLB Rumors: Phillies Should ‘Pull The Plug’ On Bryce Harper Negotiations And ‘Move On,’ Per ‘NJ.com’

 According to Philadelphia radio host Angelo Cataldi, the Phillies and Boras are in a “staredown” over Harper’s apparent demand for a three-year opt-out clause in his potential 10-year deal, which, as noted, is valued at $330 million.
 This clause is similar to what Manny Machado and the San Diego Padres agreed on last week, where the superstar third baseman would be allowed to opt out of his 10-year, $300 million contract after five years.

-While the above rumor from Cataldi has yet to be corroborated, NJ.com‘s Rosenstein stressed multiple times that it would really be best if the Phillies gave up on the Bryce Harper sweepstakes due to his apparent lack of interest in playing for the team.
-Aside from opining that the Phillies should be contented with their impressive offseason haul of free agents and other new additions, he suggested that the team could instead spend their “stupid money,” as described by the team’s front office, on unsigned pitchers Dallas Keuchel or Craig Kimbrel.
+While the above rumor from Cataldi has yet to be corroborated, NJ.com’s Rosenstein stressed multiple times that it would really be best if the Phillies gave up on the Bryce Harper sweepstakes due to his apparent lack of interest in playing for the team.
+Aside from opining that the Phillies should be content with their impressive offseason haul of free agents and other new additions, he suggested that the team could instead spend their “stupid money,” as described by the team’s front office, on unsigned pitchers Dallas Keuchel or Craig Kimbrel.

 Additionally, Rosenstein also recommended waiting until the end of the 2020 MLB season, which is when Los Angeles Angels slugger Mike Trout would become a free agent.